cch123/elasticsql/readme.md

 Other info
 ------------
-When writing this tool, I tried to avoid the deprecated dsl filters and aggregations, so it is compatable with most versions of the elasticsearch
+When writing this tool, I tried to avoid the deprecated dsl filters and aggregations, so it is compatible with most versions of the elasticsearch

 If you have any advices or ideas, welcome to submit an issue or Pull Request!